 - Staff, salaries, employer’s NIC, pension contributions, as well as reimbursed expenses

-- Materials and consumables such as heat, light, and the electricity that are utilized during research and development
+- Materials and consumables such as heat, light, and electricity that are utilized during research and development

 - Different types of software